From India to Peru, from Kenya to China—no matter where your travels may take you, Northwestern Medicine can help you

 - Traveling with children: Get tips for safe travel, items to bring from home and activities to avoid, such as swimming in fresh water or visiting farms.

-We offer a variety of routine and travel-related immunizations for preventable diseases transmitted through the air, by mosquitoes, in food and water and in blood and bodily fluids.
+We offer a variety of routine and travel-related immunizations for preventable diseases transmitted through the air, by mosquitoes, in food and water, and in blood and bodily fluids.
 Once the appropriate immunizations have been administered, travelers are given a Certificate of Vaccination, which is necessary for entry into many foreign countries.

 - Yellow fever (Note: our Streeterville location is a federally designated yellow fever immunization sites.)

 - Japanese encephalitis